HooriyaHK/SQLtoPython-/README.md

 We did not collaborate with anyone else

 # More detail of any AI tool used.
-Used ChatGPT to create debugging files when testing queries
+Used ChatGPT to create a file of edgecases to test queries